timhul/ClassicSim/README.md

 # Downloads

-Releases are available at [the ClassicSim website](https://classicsim.org).
+Releases are available at [the ClassicSim website](https://classicsim.org/?C=M;O=D).

+# Future work

+See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information regarding the upcoming releases.

 # Features of this tool